alphagov/govuk-developer-docs/source/manual/alerts/root-filesystem-is-readonly.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-last_reviewed_on: 2018-08-31
+last_reviewed_on: 2019-02-10
 review_in: 6 months
 ---

 When Ubuntu is unable to write to disk, it switches the filesystem to be read only.
 This could be caused by a cloud hosting provider having problems with their Storage Area Network (SAN).
+It is possible for a machine to operate in a degraded way with a read only file system so this check serves as an early warning if that happens.

 The machine will need to have a filesystem check forced on reboot.
 To do this, you will need access to the vCloud Director instance for the